 Assisted Pull-Up

-This assistance makes the exercise ideal for learning correct pulling mechanics.
-You can practice starting from a full hang, pulling your body upward with control, and lowering yourself back down without losing tension.
-Because the support can be adjusted, the exercise scales naturally as strength improves.
+With assistance, you can practice the full movement: starting from a dead hang, pulling your body upward with control, and lowering yourself back down without losing tension.
+Because the support level is adjustable, the exercise scales naturally as your strength increases — reducing assistance over weeks provides a clear progression path toward unassisted pull-ups.

 Assisted Pull-Ups fit well into strength training, hypertrophy routines, and skill-building programs.
-They are commonly used as a primary pulling movement for beginners or as accessory work for more advanced athletes working toward strict, unassisted pull-ups.
+They serve as a primary pulling movement for beginners or as targeted accessory work for more advanced athletes refining their strict pull-up technique.

 - Attach a resistance band to a pull-up bar or set up an assisted pull-up machine.
 Make sure the band or platform provides enough support to complete the full movement with proper control